NVIDIA/modulus-launch/examples/weather/era5_download/README.md

 - `variables`: ERA5 variables to be downloaded.

 # Note
-Make sure to handle your CDS API key with care.
+- Make sure to handle your CDS API key with care.
 Always keep it confidential and avoid pushing it to public repositories.
+- We are currently investigating zarr datapipes which will ultimately eliminate the need for the HDF5 conversion.
+Benchmarking is underway [here](https://github.com/NVIDIA/modulus-launch/tree/main/examples/weather/io_benchmarks).